urbit/docs/tutorials/hoon/egg-timer.md

 [[[ost %wait /egg-timer (add now t)] ~] +>.$]
 ```

-`ost` is the `bone`, the opaque reference to a chain of events, that comes from `bowl`, so we're going to continue to use it here. `%wait` is the name of the `syscall`, in this case a request to the Behn vain to start a timer for us.
+`ost` is the `bone`, the opaque reference to a chain of events, that comes from `bowl`, so we're going to continue to use it here. `%wait` is the name of the `move`, in this case a request to the Behn vain to start a timer for us.

-After `%wait`, we have the `path`, a `list` of `cords` that serves as the unique identifier for this `syscall`:
+After `%wait`, we have the `path`, a `list` of `cords` that serves as the unique identifier for this `move`:

 ```
 /egg-timer